WordPress/wp-lazy-loading/readme.txt

 Things to look for:
 * Obvious bugs, for example images are missing.
 * Try to scroll down as soon as the page loads.
 All images should be at their places, and the page shouldn't "jump" if/when images are loaded.

+**Note to developers**
+This plugin is intended for testing.
+If the tests are successful, this functionality will be added to WordPress, but the exact code may change, perhaps significantly.

+When testing, please also test the filters added by this plugin, and provide feedback at https://github.com/WordPress/wp-lazy-loading or at https://core.trac.wordpress.org/ticket/44427 if the code has been merged.